 Welcome to the Queensland Skeptics Association Inc.

-Look forward to you joining us at the Junction Hotel, cnr Ipswich & Annerley Rd, Annerley on the last Monday of each month Feb-Nov.
-Do join us for dinner from 5.30pm.
+Look forward to you joining us at the Indooroopilly Library Meeting Room.
+We'll meet for dinner at Grill'd from 5.30pm.
 Guest Speaker 7pm.
-We treat our guest speakers to dinner together with a couple of bottles of wine to take home as well as a complimentary membership to the Australian Skeptics magazine for one year.
 We'd love to hear from you so do get in touch if you would like to guest speak.

 Monday 28th October 2024 Dr Neville Buch (MPHA, Queensland; a registered director in Humanist Australia) will give a talk on Semantics and Strategies for the Level Playing Field.
 Thinking in a simple binary of religion versus secularity only confuses on what is happening on the political landscape.